 Auth model#

 SkillsCtl uses OIDC for authentication.
 The server validates tokens; the CLI gets tokens via the RFC 8628 device flow.
-Neither component requires manual OIDC configuration from the user.
+The CLI discovers OIDC settings from the server automatically - users never configure OIDC on the client side.
+(The server itself still needs OIDC environment variables; see Server configuration.)

 Server-side validation#